tonic/todo-list-exercise/README.md

 # Todo List Exercise

 Please create a database and a web-based .NET API for a simple todo list application.
-This exercise should take approximately 1-2 hours, and is not expected to be perfect.
+This exercise should take approximately 1&ndash;2 hours, and is not expected to be perfect.
 Most importantly, it should demonstrate your skill set, and give us a better idea of how you approach problems and construct solutions.

-Feel free to use any resources that you would normally have at your disposal, and do not hesitate to [contact us](mailto:developer@hellotonic.com) if you have any questions.
+Feel free to use any resources that you would normally have at your disposal (Google, Stack Overflow, etc.), and do not hesitate to [contact us](mailto:developer@hellotonic.com) if you have any questions.

 ## Requirements